-As you may already know, I get to work with the best clients.
+As you may already know, I work with the best clients.

 The people who work with me are often motivated by compassion for their business partners and family members who depend on them.
 People invest their time and money now to make life better for those impacted by my client’s eventual absence.

 I recently met a new prospect – a friend of a friend who needed a helping hand.
-The gentleman needed my help contacting Vanguard because he was getting nowhere on his own.
+The gentleman needed my help contacting Vanguard because he was getting nowhere alone.

-We were bounced around between a couple of different departments, but it quickly became clear that Vanguard did not have an account for this client.
-It turns out that the employer plan had been transferred to T-Rowe in 2016.
+After bouncing around between a couple of different departments, it quickly became apparent that Vanguard did not have an account for this client.
+His employer plan was transferred to T-Rowe in 2016.

-We called T-Rowe with much the same result – there was no account in this client’s name.
+We called T-Rowe with the same result.
+No account was found in this client’s name.

 I suggested that he contact his former employer and ask them to trace his retirement account.

-It turns out that after he had a life-altering stroke (in his forties!), his sister encouraged him to grant his niece Power of Attorney.
-His former employer confirmed his worst nightmare – a check was issued from his retirement account to his niece, liquidating his entire retirement account.
+After a life-altering stroke (in his forties!), his sister encouraged him to grant his niece Power of Attorney.
+His former employer confirmed his worst nightmare.
+A check was issued from his retirement account to his niece, liquidating his entire retirement account.

 This is a painful reality of life.
 AARP reports that 90% of fraud perpetrators are known to their victims.